-The Community Music School (CMS) provides accessible music education to children and youth in the GTA.
-Founded in 1980 and operating out of Humber’s Lakeshore Campus, the School offers weekly private lessons and small-group classes to children and youth of all musical experience levels.
+The Community Music School (CMS) provides accessible music education to children and youth across the GTA.
+Founded in 1980 and based at Humber’s Lakeshore Campus, the school offers weekly private lessons and small-group classes for students of all musical experience levels.

-Over the past 40-plus years, CMS has established an international reputation as a leader in jazz and children’s music education, helping thousands of students develop their talent and pursue their aspirations in music.
+For over 40 years, CMS has built an international reputation as a leader in jazz and children's music education, helping thousands of students develop their talent and pursue their musical aspirations.

-CMS fosters a supportive and inclusive community by prioritizing the joy of making music and creating opportunities for students to celebrate their collective musical growth through performance.
-Our world-class coaches are committed to working with students step-by-step to help them reach the next level in their musical development and build the confidence they need to achieve their individual performance goals.
+CMS fosters a supportive and inclusive community by prioritizing the joy of making music and creating opportunities for students to celebrate their collective growth through performance.
+Our world-class coaches work with students step by step, helping them reach new levels in their musical development and build the confidence needed to achieve their individual performance goals.

 Explore and develop small-group ensemble skills.
 Ages 12-18.